 The message must be brief.

-You get 300 characters or less.
+You get 150 characters to get your point across.
 If you have more to say — and you probably do — include a link to a Campus News & Events post or webpage.

 The message must be clear.